 Kids will eat healthier and you’ll prepare them for life on their own if you teach them how to cook at an early age.
-Even teenagers will get into preparing their own meals if you introduce them to cooking in a fun way.
+The basics of how to teach kids to cook includes menu planning, shopping, cooking and serving family meals.

 The first step in teaching kids to cook is to get them excited by letting them cook their favorite dishes and meals.
 While you might want them to learn how to make a roast or a lasagna, kids (especially younger ones), might start out wanting to make pizza, mac and cheese and hamburgers.
 Those are actually good starter dishes because they’re so easy to make.